PhiVerbiest/PhiVerbiest/README.md

 - 👋 Hi, I’m @PhiVerbiest
 - 👀 I’m interested in being financiel free!
 - 🌱 I’m currently learning Web-Development.
-- 💞️ I’m looking to collaborate on Calayla
-- 📫 How to reach me through discord (WatInDaGame#7086).
+- 📫 How to reach me through discord (watindagame).

 <!---
 PhiVerbiest/PhiVerbiest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.